krizsan/alerting-with-elk-and-elastalert/README.md

 # Alerting with ELK and Elastalert

+NOTE!
+THIS REPOSITORY HAS BEEN ARCHIVED AND WILL NOT RECEIVE ANY FURTHER UPDATES!

 Configuration for article on alerting with the ELK stack and Elastalert.
 The article can be found here: http://www.ivankrizsan.se/2015/12/06/alerting-with-the-elk-stack-and-elastalert/